Zephyr0402/a-nice-react-app/README.md

 # a-nice-react-app
-This is the official start code of React, for learning purpose only.
+This is based on the official starter code of React, for learning purpose only.